mcparkournet/impass/README.md

 # Impass

-Impass allows you to access unavailable members in implementation classes.
-This is used mainly to access NMS or CraftBukkit members, which are not exposed in API, such as NBT related methods.
+Impass allows you to access unavailable members using dynamic proxy classes.
+It is used mainly to access implementation members, which are not exposed in the API, such as some CraftBukkit or NMS methods.

 ## Usage